ministryofjustice/moj-frontend/docs/components/primary-navigation.md

 eleventyNavigation:
   key: Primary navigation
   parent: Components
-  excerpt: "Use the primary navigation component to let users navigate and search your service."
+  excerpt: 'Use the primary navigation component to let users navigate and search your service.'
 ---

 {% example "/examples/primary-navigation", 150 %}